sass/dart-sass/CONTRIBUTING.md

   can also just check that there aren't any warnings in there.

 * `pub run test -x node` will run the tests for the Dart VM API.
-These are a good sanity check, but they aren't comprehensive; Travis CI will also run Node.js API tests and Sass language tests, all of which must pass before your pull request is merged.
+These are a good sanity check, but they aren't comprehensive; GitHub Actions will also run Node.js API tests and Sass language tests, all of which must pass before your pull request is merged.
 See [Changing the Language](#changing-the-language) and [Changing the Node API](#changing-the-node-api) for more details.